apollographql/apollo-tooling/packages/apollo/README.md

       currently work in watch mode

   --header=header
-      Additional header to send to server for introspectionQuery.
+      Additional header to send during introspection.
 May be used multiple times to add multiple headers.
 NOTE: The `--endpoint` flag is REQUIRED if using the `--header` flag.

   --includes=includes
       Glob of files to search for GraphQL operations.
 This should be used to